atomisthq/docs/docs/quick-starts/index.md

 ### Rug CLI

 Now you can try automated code changes with Rug on your local file system.
-Run any publicly published Generator or Editor.
+Run any publicly published generator or editor.
 Make your own Rugs and try them out!

 [Rug CLI Quick Start](http://docs.atomist.com/quick-starts/rug-cli/)